 Translation is the mediation between the plurality of cultures and the unity of humanity. - Paul Ricoeur

 The MA can be completed in 12 months

-The MA in Cultural Translation is a 40-credit Coursework Masters taken over the course of 2.5 semesters (usually, Fall, Spring, Summer).
+The MA in Cultural Translation is a 38-credit Coursework Masters taken over the course of 2.5 semesters (usually, Fall, Spring, Summer).
 Residence is not absolutely required for the Summer semester – you might want to combine writing your thesis with fieldwork, or travel to an appropriate location while you refine your translation project.
 The program is taught through tutorials, individual directed study, seminars, workshops, and skill modules, supplemented by access to regular visiting speakers and your introduction to the resources available within the city of Paris.
 The curriculum blends theory and the gathering of knowledge with practical and creative experience; courses take advantage of the resources available in the city of Paris.
-The 2-credit Seminar in Global Studies gives you an opportunity to meet and collaborate with students in our other graduate programs, including students in Fashion Communication, International and Sustainable Business, and Public Policy, for example.

 Tailored to your passions: individual support for research and translation projects

 This is a tailored program, built on the individual passions and ambitions of students, and our faculty expertise.
 Each student is supported by an individual tutor for the full year as they develop and complete their thesis or translation project.
 That means that you can specialize in any language and focus on any topic, as long as we can find an expert to work with you.

 - students of the humanities looking to broaden the scope of their study and bring it to bear on contemporary global issues

 - translators who wish to sharpen their conceptual tools and receive expert support for translation projects